kimntp/Geaux-Cash-Hackathon/README.md

 # What is this?

-This project is a template for a fullstack web app using [Axum](https://github.com/tokio-rs/axum) as the backend in Rust, and React with [Vite](https://vitejs.dev/) for the frontend.
+This project is based on a template for a fullstack web app using [Axum](https://github.com/tokio-rs/axum) as the backend in Rust, and React with [Vite](https://vitejs.dev/) for the frontend with the intention of making a financial application in 24 hours (intermittent).

 It is intended as a teaching tool, a complete copy of the blog post that it was created for is included further down in this README.